attack68/rateslib/docs/source/g_fx.rst

 The :class:`~rateslib.fx.FXForwards` class is a more **comprehensive** object that uses a mapping of interest rate curves to derive forward FX rates for any settlement date.
+In the curves mapping, the key *"audusd"* should be regarded as; **the Curve to discount AUD cashflows, collateralised by USD**.

 As a brief, blast from the past example, we replicate John Hull's *Options, Futures and Other Derivatives (fifth edition: equation 3.13)*.
 He derives the 2y forward rate for AUDUSD FX,